travco/postcss-secmodify/README.md

 ```
 rString's value is a string or function that will be used when replacing (aka: the new stuff that gets put in) and is the only mandatory key and value.
 It can be an empty string of course, if you feel like removing stuff.
 It can also use the [`$` patterns](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace#Specifying_a_string_as_a_parameter) to manipulate what is inserted, or, by [inserting a function to use](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace#Specifying_a_function_as_a_parameter) you can do much more than simple replacing.

-Everything but 'rString' takes in what will be used to match in it's particular section of the css
+Everything but 'rString' takes in what will be used to match in it's particular section of the CSS
 - sel's value(s) match selectors for rules (e.g. `.foo`) outside of `@media` blocks,
 - dec's value(s) match declaration properties (e.g. `color`) outside of `@media` blocks,
 - decVal's value(s) match declaration values (e.g. `blue`) outside of `@media` blocks,